Menu

 Literacy

-In Literacy we will be focusing on listening to a range of stories and helping the children engage with different reading materials, such as books, recipe cards and menus.
-We will be listening carefully to spot rhyming words and children will begin to fill in rhyming gaps.
-Children will begin to take home a shared reading book to share with you at home.
-They will independently explore the writing area, write over their name cards and begin to write their name, or letters from their name on their work.
+In Literacy we will be focusing on listening to a range of stories related to our topic, including Elmer, The Colour Monster, The Rainbow Fish and Mr Archimedes Bath, as well as helping the children engage with different reading materials, such as non-fiction books relating to our topic work.
+Children will continue to take home a shared reading book to share with you at home.
+In class we will encourage children to respond to 'wh' questions, such as 'What was your favourite part?'.
+They will continue to explore the writing area, and we will encourage all children to write their name or letters from their name on their work.
+They will also have fun engaging in mark-making and writing in the outside environment, such as with chalks and sticks.

 Our Spine Books this half term are…….